UK braces for wintry December weather amid snow and ice warnings

 “The risk of snow accumulating is largely confined to the northern half of the UK – mainly over higher ground in Scotland, Wales and northern England.

-The Met has put in place snow and ice warnings for parts of Scotland from 6pm this evening until 12pm on Thursday, along with an ice warning for Northern Ireland on Wednesday night.
+Snow and ice warnings are in place for parts of Scotland until 12pm on Thursday, along with an ice warning for Northern Ireland on Wednesday night.

 “The first severe weather warning of the winter for snow and ice is always a timely reminder for people to check they are winter ready and have made appropriate preparations,” he said.

-But deputy chief meteorologist, Dan Harris, said that despite the cold and unsettled weather – including freezing fog – all was not “doom and gloom.”
+But Met Office deputy chief meteorologist Dan Harris said that despite the cold and unsettled weather – including freezing fog – all is not “doom and gloom”.

 “We’re keeping an eye on other areas where there is potential for disruptive snow – in particular central and south-east England and the hills of northern England,” he said.